 The Australian government has a formal mechanism in place for evaluating the degree of risk associated with the importation of certain products or produce from foreign countries.
 The evaluation procedure involves other governments, industry groups, academia and consumers.
 The evaluation is often a protracted exercise and can take some years to complete, particularly for foods that are unprocessed or only partially processed, as these are perceived to represent the greatest danger of carrying pests and diseases into Australia.

-AQIS maintains a searchable import conditions database for agricultural products entering Australia (known as ICON) at the following site. http://www.aqis.gov.au/icon/asp/ex\querycontent.asp.
+DoA maintains a searchable import conditions database for agricultural products entering Australia (known as ICON) at the following site: http://apps.agriculture.gov.au/icon/asp/ex_querycontent.asp.

 Section II: Labeling Requirements